Media, Information, Data and Society (MIDAS) Lab

 (3) Are you working on an investigative or data journalism project about digital media and society, and looking for data or resources?
 Check out with me for possible uses of project data, publications, or interviews.

 Scholars at any level --undergraduate, graduate, and faculty members --are welcome!
-Ping me (email@example.com) if you want to learn more about the group 🌵🌵
+Ping me (email@example.com) if you want to learn more about the lab 🌵🌵

-A series of projects have explored the relationship between digital media and social movement/collective actions.
+A series of projects have explored the intersection of digital news and information flow media and social movement/collective actions.